MIDDIE PRIDE

 ABOUT THE PHOTOGRAPH:

-I arrived in Middletown Ohio in the summer of 1984, and I taught for six years.
-Going into the seventh year, I had the opportunity to become an assistant to the principal at McKinley Elementary, and that would have been the fall of 1989.
-I spent six years at McKinley, and then I went to Taft, and then so on and so on.
+I arrived in Middletown, Ohio in the summer of 1984, and I taught for six years.
+Going into my seventh year, I had the opportunity to become an assistant to the principal at McKinley Elementary in the fall of 1989.
+I spent six years at McKinley, then went to Taft, and so on throughout my career.
 I absolutely loved McKinley.
-When I first arrived, we were a grade three through six building.
-I believe we were just shy of about 300 kids, and it was probably one of the best experiences of my entire career.
-I just absolutely loved it.
-I'm in touch with so many of the staff and families today.
+When I first arrived, it was a grade three through six building with just under 300 students, and it was probably one of the best experiences of my entire career.
+I truly loved it.
+I’m still in touch with many of the staff and families today.